MichaelaPerez/muscles/README.md

 Update .env file with correct SQL username/password and host as appropriate Ensure python3 and dotenv () are installed

-# index.html AND gettable.php
+# Run locally
 Run php -S localhost:9001 from this directory
 Open localhost:9001 in browser

-# Docker
+# Docker - Run server
 ## Build container
 docker build -t muscles-php .
 ## Stop existing containers from docker desktop (if applicable)